 The research identifies challenges in these transformations, in particular the way the cultural and built fabric of London and other cities are being rapidly altered through large-scale urban redevelopments, often involving the erasure or substantial appropriation of existing social and spatial structures.
 The consequences of these initiatives – implemented in the name of progress, often for the benefit of outward international investment – is that the local conditions of urban life are being replaced by generic global models of successful corporate/commercial activity, applied to cities around the world.
-This project aims to critically examine the long-term impact of such urban interventions and provide a context for debate concerning alternative strategies that would aim to preserve, sustain or reinvent existing urban conditions.
+This project provides a context for critically examining the long-term impact of such urban interventions, and for debate concerning alternative strategies that would aim to preserve, sustain or reinvent existing urban conditions

-Through three series of seminars running from November 2020 to March 2023, the project will facilitate ongoing knowledge exchange between practitioners, planners, academics, students and the general public.
-The ambition of this investigation will be to influence and enrich the way decisions are made in the transformations of London and other cities; a process that requires both a bottom-up approach by galvanising public interest in the earlier stages of a project and top-down by involving organisations and institutions that have influence during the later stages of the research.
+Through a series of seminars organised into three seasons, running from November 2020 to April 2023, the project facilitates knowledge exchange between practitioners, planners, academics, students and the general public.
+The investigation is driven by an ambition to influence and enrich the way decisions concerning the transformations of London and other cities are made.
+It is argued that urban change requires both a bottom-up approach by galvanising public interest in the earlier stages of a project, coupled with engagement from the top down by involving organisations and institutions that have influence and carry power.
+The contribution of the Research Assistant (RA) team members at all stages, and support staff at partner organisations, has been invaluable.

 Image: Charles Bridge, Prague.
 Photography by Kiko Léon.